raghavpatel2507/OIBSIP/README.md

 # OIBSIP

-## This is Data Science internship with Oasis infobyte
+## This is my Data Science internship with Oasis infobyte